markmakemate/Statistic-Learning-Theory/README.md

 # Statistic-Learning-Theory
-## This project is the code implement of AI algorithms:
+## This project is the code implement of AI algorithms

-# Introduction of the project:
+# Introduction of the project

 ## 1. kNN Algorithm
 * kd Tree